ShriyaSami/Drone-Delivery-Route-Optimisation/README.md

 # Drone-Delivery-Route-Optimisation

 The commercial adoption of drones for last-mile delivery is revolutionising logistics by enabling faster deliveries and significantly lowering operational costs (Kapustina et al., 2021).
 However, the large-scale adoption of drone delivery presents several challenges, including limitations in battery life and payload capacity (Kardasz et al., 2016).
 To maximise operational efficiency, optimal delivery routes are essential.
-This can be achieved through modern optimisation techniques, such as Genetic Algorithms (GAs).
+This project demonstrates how drone delivery routes can be optimised through modern optimisation techniques, such as Genetic Algorithms (GAs).

 This project implements 3 variations of a GA: a standard GA, a 2-opt local search GA, and a selective 2-opt local search GA.
 * code  ....!! *

 # 🔍 Key Findings:
-- ...
-- ...
-- ...
+- Statistically significant differences were observed in the performances of the 3 GA variations through a statistical ANOVA test.
+- Overall, the selective 2-opt local search GA demonstrated the best average performance, highlighting its ability to effectively optimise drone delivery routes.
+- The standard GA consistently underperformed, demonstrating the inability of a standalone GA to optimise drone delivery routes.
+- The 2-opt local search GA delivered significant improvements, showcasing strong optimisation capabilities for drone delivery routing.
+However, it incurred a high computational cost and was still outperformed by the selective 2-opt local search GA.

+These findings reinforce the ability of hybrid GAs in solving real-world logistical problems and highlight the importance of balancing solution quality and computational efficiency.

 # 🌐 Dataset
 An artificially generated dataset of euclidean distances between 1 depot and 40 client locations across Athens, Greece (Athanasiadis, 2023).